zynayumi/libzynayumi/README.md

   - [ ] Vibrato Rate
   - [ ] Vibrato Depth
   - [ ] Vibrato Delay
+- [ ] Maybe have unison decrease gain by the proper amount
+- [ ] Fix Buzzer reset
+- [ ] Fix buzzer sync
+- [ ] Have seq ringmod depth also affects buzzer if enabled
+- [ ] Add support for digi drums
+- [ ] Implement *Oversampling*
+- [ ] Fix ringmod phase issue
+- [ ] Update tempo when it has changed on the host
 - [ ] Define presets

 ## Author(s)